Brandon Crawford Player Props: Giants vs. Orioles

-Brandon Crawford -- hitting .267 in his past 10 games -- will be in action for the San Francisco Giants against the Baltimore Orioles, with Dean Kremer on the mound, on June 2 at 10:15 PM ET.
+Brandon Crawford and his .412 on-base percentage over his past 10 games (125 points higher than his season-long percentage), will be in action for the San Francisco Giants against the Baltimore Orioles and Kyle Bradish on June 3 at 10:05 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Pirates.
+He had a hitless showing in his last game (0-for-1) against the Orioles.

 Brandon Crawford Game Info & Props vs. the Orioles